Gold Coast Model Railway Club Inc.

 Picture

 Ernest Junction line north of the junction in the 21st century.
 Neither road or rail alignments exist anymore.
-Close to Ashmore road opposite Smith St motorway
+Close to Ashmore road opposite the Smith St motorway

 Photo left- Ernest Junction station looking from the east and Southport branch.
 The station is inside the junction triangle